Want to spend the day observing a comprehensible input-providing teacher?

 - They might be labeled as the teacher who just plays games, chases rabbits, or talks to kids about their lives instead of being super challenging.

-- They like to Calendar Talk, and Weekend Talk, and Picture Talk, and Walk Talk, and Movie Talk, and Talk Talk, and even listen!
+- They like to Calendar Talk, and Card Talk, and Weekend Talk, and Picture Talk, and Walk Talk, and Movie Talk, and Talk Talk, and even listen!

 - They probably get to read many books while on the clock.